sofmeright/stagefreight-glc/README.md

 ---

-Notice: We are in BETA.
+Notice: We are not even in "BETA", this is early stages.
 We have strong ambitions, but this takes time.
 > To release the base feature set we will migrate our release pipeline logic from other projects.

 Progress: